vladavilov/playground/risk-analytics-agent/ai_docs/3_core_logic/RiskPredictionService.md

     - **Prediction Target:** `relative_value.vs_ust_bps`.
     - **Key Features:** This model will leverage features relevant to taxable markets, such as `investment_grade_credit_spread`, `high_yield_credit_spread`, and `sector_credit_spread_curve`.
 - **RP-BR-02:** Each specialized model **shall** be trained to simultaneously predict all required output targets for its asset class (multi-headed output).
-- **RP-BR-03:** The `Market Regime Classification` inputs **shall** be treated as static features for the duration of a single forecast.
+- **RP-BR-03:** The `Market Regime Service` inputs **shall** be treated as static features for the duration of a single forecast.
 The `regime_label` will be encoded as a categorical variable, and the `regime_probabilities` will be used as a vector of continuous inputs.

 ### 6. Validation Rules
 - **RP-VR-01:** Model predictions **must** be explainable.
 The feature attributions for each forecast are a mandatory output.